FAQs

 • The frequency of our sessions is completely up to you and what feels most helpful for your needs, schedule, and capacity.
 Some clients prefer weekly sessions, others choose biweekly, and some adjust as they go.
 We can talk together about what pace feels supportive and sustainable for you, and you’re always welcome to change the frequency at any time.

-• My aim is for you to conclude therapy feeling confident and accomplished, though the duration varies individually.
-Some find this achieved in 3-6 months, while others may require a year or more.
+• Our aim is for you to conclude therapy feeling confident and accomplished, though the duration varies individually.
+Some find this achieved in 3-6 months, while others may need a longer journey.
 It all hinges on your distinct therapy goals and progress.

 • We'll convene through a HIPAA-compliant platform, ensuring your privacy.
 It's crucial to be in a secure, private environment; please refrain from participating in sessions while driving.